 We’re delighted to announce the relaunch of the Preliminary Programme for the 6th European Healthcare Design 2020 Congress, rescheduled to 14-18 September 2020 and now taking place entirely in a ‘virtual’ setting.
 Please access the virtual events site here.

 Following a thorough consultation with our event partners and other key stakeholders, the organising committee has taken this difficult decision to protect public safety as the only ethical and responsible response to the continuing spread of COVID-19.
 Amid great change, however, comes new opportunity, and we are excited by the prospect of extending access to world-leading research, practice and policy thinking in the healthcare design field to a global audience remotely at a time when it is needed more than ever before.
 You can now download the revised Preliminary Programme via the EHD2020 website.
-Programme details of the COVID-19 Global Healthcare Design Summit: A New Paradigm, which takes place on 17-18 September as part of EHD2020, will be released in early August.

 Online registration is also now open – at very attractive rates for UK residents and delegates from elsewhere in the world.
-Early bird rates are available until 3 September.

 The programme and registration details can also be viewed at the virtual event site.